kylephillips/simple-locator/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Fixes bug that prevented taxonomy filters from applying in location searches

 = 2.0.2 =
 * Updates form to use API, with custom endpoints added for search and all locations queries.
 * Adds map pin filter, enabling customization of map pins for each location result.